digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 Serializing
 """""""""""

-To serialize an instance of the ``Attribute<a>`` data type function for creating the Ledger API equivalent of the attribute value is passed to the ``toValue`` method as the ``fromValuea`` argument (see the above ``com/acme/Attribute.java`` source extract).
+To serialize an instance of the ``Attribute<a>`` data type, a function for creating the Ledger API equivalent of the attribute value is passed to the ``toValue`` method as the ``fromValuea`` argument (see the above ``com/acme/Attribute.java`` source extract).

 Below is a Java fragment to serialize an attribute with a ``java.lang.Long`` value to Ledger API representation using the *method reference*